svicente99/NodeJS_Course_4/README.md

-# NodeJS_course_2
+# NodeJS_course_4
-Peer assigment #2 to NodeJS Coursera - REST API with Express, MongoDB and Mongoose
+Peer assigment #4 to NodeJS Coursera - Backend As A Service

-See "instructions2.html" to better understanding of this exercise.
+See "instructions4.html" to better understanding of this exercise.

 ----